 Lastly, we would be remiss to exclude Will Zalatoris, who finished second in last years event, playing in his first Masters.
 Zalatoris continues his superb play, narrowly missing out on his first trophy at the Farmers.
 With his smarts and insider info from playing with Spieth and learning from the greats, like Lee Trevino, we expect to see him contenting again for a green jacket.

 Our picks to win this years tournament are:

 So there you have it.
-Of all these, we’d love to see Zalatoris win.
+Of all these, we’d love to see Zalatoris redeem himself from 2021.